Courseiva

 Why this answer

-Correct: C - Accountability.
+Correct: D - Accountability.
 Disabling accounts ensures that actions are traceable to active employees, preventing unauthorized use and maintaining accountability.
-Option A is wrong because confidentiality is about data secrecy.
+Option A (Availability) is about ensuring systems are accessible; Option B (Integrity) is about data accuracy; Option C (Confidentiality) is about data secrecy.

 MCQhard